rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 ## Conditional Access Policy Setup
 Prerequisite: Tenant must have a Microsoft Entra ID P2 license or equivalent - to be able to create conditional access policies.
-Location: Office365\Microsoft Entra Admin Center\Protection\Conditional Access\
+**Location: Office365\Microsoft Entra Admin Center\Protection\Conditional Access\**
-*These instructions assume that this is a new tenant or a tenant that just had the Azure Security Default disabled.
-Further careful analysis needs to be done to tenant that already have conditional access policies.
+- *These instructions assume that this is a new tenant or a tenant that just had the Azure Security Default disabled.
+Further careful analysis needs to be done to tenant that already have conditional access policies configured!*

 **USE CAUTION - YOU HAVE BEEN WARNED!**

 **Overview:** We will create a new policy.
 We will include or exclude users from that policy.
 We will Grant control access to enforce multifactor authentication.

 Conditional AccessPolicy Setup: